 Most of us will feel lonely at some point in our lives.
 For a lot of us, particularly those in later life, loneliness can define our lives and have a significant impact on our wellbeing.
 But we can help you feel less alone.

 Loneliness and social isolation are harmful to health: research shows that lacking social connection is as damaging to health as smoking.
 There is a close association between loneliness, poor physical health and cognitive decline.

 Addressing loneliness and isolation in older people has wider benefits for families, carers and communities.

-* We have helped over 1200 people to turn their lives around and regain the zest for life.
+* We have helped 1000s and 1000s of people to turn their lives around and regain the zest for life.

 * Most people over 70 are below the minimum level of physical activity as recommended in guidelines issued by the NHS.